-From infancy to their toddler years, a child’s influences are primarily their care givers.
+From infancy to their toddler years, a child’s influences are primarily their caregivers.
 You teach them the difference between right and wrong.
 You guide them away from dangerous places.
-You do everything you can to keep them safe and happy and for the first few years of their life, they never question that you’re rules are law.
+You do everything you can to keep them safe and happy and for the first few years of their life, they never question that your rules are law.

-Then come the play dates, or school or the next door neighbour’s kid.
+Then come the play dates, or school, or the next door neighbor’s kid.
 Suddenly they’re being told things counter to what you taught them.
 It’s okay to stay out later than you said.
 It’s okay to steal that chocolate bar.
 It’s okay to cheat on that test.

 We want our children to be social.
 We want them to have friends and have a fun, happy childhood and fun and happy teen years.
 We want them to learn independence and to make their own decisions.
 If something should happen to us, we don’t want our children to be unable to function without us.

-But what happens if these friends they have made are leading them down the wrong path?
-What happens if they are teaching our children the exact opposite of the values we try and instil in them?
+What happens if their friends they have made are leading them down the wrong path?
+What happens if they are teaching our children the exact opposite of the values we try and instill in them?
 What can you do when you’re starting to feel like the good angel on your child’s shoulder, trying to drown out the devil on his other shoulder?

 You can hope that the lessons you’ve taught them thus far will stick with them and they will be strong enough to resist the temptation to deviate from what they know is the right thing.
 But the truth is, this really depends on the age of the child when the bad influence comes into play.
 A teenager who’s grown up consistently on the straight and narrow will be less likely to succumb to a friend’s bad influence than a younger child.
 Chances are the danger of a bad influence taking hold of your child will be most prevalent between the ages of five and fifteen.
 These ten years are the most turbulent for any child and when social interactions shape their character the most.

 This isn’t to say that there’s no peer pressure in a child’s later teen years, from sixteen to nineteen.
-Certainly being invited to parties, out to clubs brings with it its own set of temptations but studies show that if a child is raised with a strong sense of self and a strong moral center from infancy into his early teen years without being tempted to ‘the dark side’ he will less likely to sway when faced with the more serious pressures from his friends.
+Certainly being invited to parties or out to clubs brings with it its own set of temptations but studies show that if a child is raised with a strong sense of self and a strong moral center from infancy into his early teen years without being tempted to ‘the dark side,’ he will be less likely to sway when faced with the more serious pressures from his friends.

 When they get older you’ll hear this phrase at least once a day, guaranteed: ‘But so and so’s mom lets them do it.’
 You should make it clear that ‘so and so’s’ mom probably has no clue what their little angel is up to.
-Besides, you’re not there to parent ‘so and so’ you’re there to parent your child.
-Make sure you define exactly what it is about their friend’s behaviour that you think is wrong.
-If they choose to follow this friend’s influence then let them know that there will be consequences.
-Make it clear that if they’re going to follow this friend’s destructive behaviour then that is a choice and if they choose to break your rules and be disrespectful then as their parents you must employ consequences they are not going to like.
-Also let them know that ‘‘so and so’ made me do it’ is not an acceptable defence.
+Besides, you’re not there to parent ‘so and so,’ you’re there to parent your child.
+Make sure you define exactly what it is about their friend’s behavior that you think is wrong.
+If they choose to follow this friend’s influence, then let them know that there will be consequences.
+Make it clear that if they’re going to follow this friend’s destructive behavior, then that is a choice and if they choose to break your rules and be disrespectful then as their parents you must employ consequences they are not going to like.
+Also, let them know that ‘‘so and so’ made me do it’ is not an acceptable defense.